 Bats typically produce sounds at a pitch higher than the human ear can detect, but they also emit a vocal chattering that won’t that is audible to us.
 This chatting is heard at various times of the day.
 There are also different times of the year that this will be more pronounced; specifically during summer months (especially during mating season; August/September).
 The female bat will store the male's sperm until the following spring, therefore you will hear increased chatter during birthing in the spring as well.

-Bats produce a sound higher than the human’s ability to hear, but they also emit a vocal chattering that won’t go unnoticed.
-This chatting is heard at various times of the day and season.
 It’s often heard at dusk before they fly out to feed.
-Homeowners can expect to hear this sound around dawn during July and August, when babies are calling out to their mothers as they return from a night of feeding.
+Homeowners can expect to hear this sound around dawn during July and August when babies are calling out to their mothers as they return from a night of feeding.
 The chirp and chatter can be heard inside roosts on a hot day, particularly if a number of them are present.

-Different roosts have different purposes.
-Bats have a roost for sleeping and a roost for feeding.
-Their night roosts are close to foraging areas.
+Bats will have several roosts, each of which serves a separate and unique purpose.
+The most common types you will encounter are roosts for sleeping and roosts for feeding.
+Their night roosts are close to foraging areas, which makes sense; work smarter not harder.
 The autumn season is often when they begin using transitional roosts because it’s in between their main breeding and hibernation season.

 These nocturnal animals make most of their noise in a schedule opposite to humans, and scratching is another one of the signs of bats at night.
 You’ll likely hear it on their way in and out of the roost.
 If bats happen to live in your attic, you may hear scratching along the walls as they move throughout the space.
 Bats also leave scratch marks on the surfaces they perch to, which are bound to become noticeable—whether it’s ductwork inside or outside around an entry point.